What is Malware?

 Worms move their way through a network by forming connections with one machine after another.
 In this manner, they move between connected computers and can quickly infect the whole network if not stopped.

 Trojans are named after the Trojan horse from Greek mythology.
 Similar to Greek soldiers hiding inside an apparently innocent structure, Trojans appear to be legitimate software.
 Because they seem innocent, they are accepted into the user’s computer.
-There, they create backdoors, allowing other malware to gain access to the device.
+There, they create backdoors, allowing other malicious software to gain access to the device.

 Spyware keeps track of what a user does on their computer.
 Spyware hides, like a spy, in the background of a user’s computer, collecting information without the user’s knowledge.
 This may include sensitive data like credit card details and passwords.

 Ransomware can lock down a computer or an entire network and prevent users from accessing it until they pay a ransom to the attacker.
 After the ransom is paid, the attacker provides information on how the user can take back their system.